ibm-cloud-docs/vpc/lb-ts-401.md

 {: troubleshoot}
 {: support}

-Use the information in this topic to troubleshoot 401 error codes.
+Use the following information to troubleshoot 401 error codes.
 {: shortdesc}

 You receive a `401` error code for your load balancer.